bernardobridge/installer-aws-cdk/README.md

 The stack supports a variety of deployment configurations.

+#### Application version

+By default, the stack will deploy the latest version of the application (using the `latest` tag).

+To pin to a specific version, set the `APP_VERSION` environment variable.

+Available versions:

+- v0.7.0

-#### Control Panel visibility
+#### Application visibility

-By default, Control Panel will be deployed as an internal service (behind an internal ALB), and will only be accessible through a VPN.
+By default, the dashboard will be deployed as an internal service (behind an internal ALB), and will only be accessible through a VPN.
 To create an internet-facing deployment, set the following environment variables:

 - `USE_INTERNET_FACING_ALB=true`
 - `USE_TLS=true`